rstudio/tblcheck/tests/testthat/_snaps/check_class.md

       grade_py_tbl_df_grouped
     Output
       <gradethis_graded: [Incorrect]
-        Your table rows are grouped, and not a numbered sequence.
+        Your table rows (i.e. index) are not a numbered sequence.
 You can tell by the extra spacing around the column names.
 You can fix this with .reset_index()
       >